Asymptotic behavior of the electron density and the Kohn-Sham potential in case of a Kohn-Sham HOMO nodal plane

-In Kohn-Sham (KS) density functional theory (DFT), which is perhaps the most widely used technique in electronic structure theory, ground-state properties are calculated via the KS system, consisting of non-interacting electrons moving in the local KS potential $v_s(\br)$.
+In Kohn-Sham (KS) density functional theory (DFT), one of the most widely used techniques in electronic structure theory, ground-state properties are calculated via the KS system, consisting of non-interacting electrons moving in the local KS potential $v_s(\br)$ \cite{KohnSham1965a}.
 In principle, the KS potential $v_s(\br)$ ensures that the electron density $n(\br)$ of the non-interacting KS system is the same as that of the physical, interacting system.
 Exact properties of $n(\br)$ and $v_s(\br)$ have played -- and continue to play -- a crucial role in constructing and improving approximations.

-Both the (square root of the) density and the KS orbitals $\psi_k(\br)$ obey Schr\"odinger-type equations,
+Both the square root of the density and the KS orbitals $\psi_k(\br)$ obey Schr\"odinger-type equations,